Former Japanese Naval Underground Headquarters [旧海軍司令部壕]

 But he reported that Okinawa residents had been under the tragic battle but fought bravely.

-And, at the tail of the telegram, he hoped to make special consideration to Okinawa residents in the future.
+And, at the close of the telegram, he hoped to make special consideration to Okinawa residents in the future.

 Then the battle finished.

-It is said that over 4,000 soldiers died here.
+It is said that over 4,000 soldiers died in the headquarters.

 And a cenotaph was built.